Edward-Deakin/Portfolio/README.md

 ![Image](https://i.ibb.co/dfV1sPr/Web-capture-27-5-2023-181021-localhost.jpg)

 Thank you for viewing the GitHub page for my Bulma Porfolio!
 You can use this website without any attribution, but you will need to put in a [Font Awesome Kit CDN](https://fontawesome.com/v5/docs/web/setup/get-started) for icons to work.
-Put the CDN where <%- include ('./partials/fontawesome.ejs'); %> is located in <head>.
+Put the CDN where <%- include ('./partials/fontawesome.ejs'); %> is located in head.
+The live version of the website is located [here](https://edeakin.xyz).